nlivaic/OAuth2OpenIdConnect/readme.md

 - JWT exclusively.
 - Identity token is obtained through authentication via the authorization endpoint at IDP.
 - Identity token is used to create a claims identity (`ClaimsPrincipal User`) on the client app.
-- Only claims relating to `openid profile` scopes are in the identity token.
-Claims belonging to other requested profiles (e.g. `roles` or `address` profiles) are not included in identity token.
+- Only default claims and claims relating to `openid` scope are in the identity token.
+Claims belonging to other requested scopes (e.g. `profile`, `roles` or `address` scopes) are not included in identity token.
 - Relevant standard claims:
-  - `sub` - user identifier, returned if using Open Id Connect (signalled by the `openid` profile).
+  - `sub` - user identifier, returned if using Open Id Connect (signalled by the `openid` scope).
   - `aud` - client app identifier
   - `iss` - issuing authority, the IDP.
   - `iat` - time the JWT was issued at.
 Unix time.